Nandeep2750/nextjs-ts-graphql-demo/README.md

 ## Features Integrated
 - Next JS with TS.
 - Use formik for form and yup for validation.
+- Use ENV variables.
+- Use @apollo/client & ApolloProvider for use GraphQL with Next JS.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.